 - thawing food in the refrigerator

-Traveler’s diarrhea can also be prevented.
-If you are planning a long vacation to a developing country, consider:
+Traveler’s diarrhea is also preventable.
+If you’re planning a long vacation to a developing country, consider doing the following:

-- asking your doctor if you can begin an antibiotic treatment before you leave.
+- Ask your doctor if you can begin an antibiotic treatment before you leave.
 This will greatly reduce your risk of developing traveler’s diarrhea.

-- avoiding tap water, ice cubes, and fresh produce likely washed with tap water.
+- Avoid tap water, ice cubes, and fresh produce likely washed with tap water while you’re on vacation.
 Drink bottled water and eat cooked food only.

-If you are suffering from diarrhea as the result of a viral or bacterial infection, you can take the following actions to prevent spreading your infection to others:
+If you have diarrhea that was caused by a viral or bacterial infection, take these actions to prevent spreading the infection to others:

 - Wash your hands more frequently.

-- Use soap to wash your hands for 20 seconds.
+- When you wash your hands, use soap and wash for 20 seconds.

-- Use hand sanitizer when washing your hands is not possible.
+- Use hand sanitizer when washing your hands isn’t possible.